Sundarpur, Jiwachhghat

-Sundarpur is a village at Jiwachhghat Bus stand in Darbhanga district of Bihar stare in India.
+Sundarpur is a village at Jiwachhghat Bus Stop in Darbhanga district of Bihar state in India.
 It is located 10 km from Darbhanga on National Highway 57 (NH 57).
 It is 108 km from Bihar's capital city Patna.

 Nearest villages

 Besides Jiwachhghat, Kharua, Islam Pur, Loam, Muria, Adalpur, Bijuli, Dularpur, Atihar, Balha, Basudeopur, Dhoi, Khutwara, Belhi, Chhatwan, Tarsarai, Andhari, Mukrampoor and many other villages are in Darbhanga Tehsil.

 Geography

 It is 10 km from Darbhanga on NH 57 in Bihar.